Oorkavalan: Plot

 The story describes the struggle of a young villager Kangeyan to receive justice for his brother's murder.
-Manickam falls in love with Mallika, the daughter of Pannaiar.
-Mallika's marriage is arranged with Dorai, but she refuses and declares her love for Mannikam.
+Manickam falls in love with Mallika, the daughter of Pannaiyar.
+Mallika's marriage is arranged with Durai, but she refuses and declares her love for Manickam.
 Kangeyan gets them married in the village.
 The priest pretends to have divine powers and uses the superstitious beliefs of the villagers to kill Manickam.
-Kangeyan, not wanting to see Mallika as a widow, decides to get her married again to Pandian, a cart driver who was her childhood friend.
-Dorai intervenes again proceeding to use superstition again and Kangeyan learns about truth behind his brother's death exposing the priest and Dorai losing his lover in the process.
+Kangeyan, not wanting to see Mallika as a widow, decides to get her married again to Pandiyan, a cart driver who was her childhood friend.
+Durai intervenes again proceeding to use superstition again and Kangeyan learns about the truth behind his brother's death exposing the priest and Durai losing his lover in the process.